Trump administration proposes sweeping asylum restrictions

 Asylum is for people who face persecution for their race, religion, nationality, political opinion or membership in a social group, a loose category that may include victims of gang or domestic violence.
 Narrowing those ways to qualify would mean more rejected claims.

+The Justice and Homeland Security departments said asylum-seekers who clear initial screenings will have claims heard by an immigration judge in “streamlined proceedings,” according to a brief press release, replacing longstanding rules in immigration law.

+Since the U.S. became the world’s top destination for asylum-seekers in 2017, the Trump administration has made multiple attempts to make it harder to get, asserting that the system is rife with abuse.

-The administration said the changes would bring more efficiency to an immigration court system with a backlog of more than 1.1 million cases.
+The Justice and Homeland Security departments said the changes would bring more efficiency to a system with an immigration court backlog of more than 1.1 million cases.

 The rules will “more effectively separate baseless claims from meritorious ones,” the departments said.
 “This would better ensure groundless claims do not delay or divert resources from deserving claims.”

+Critics swiftly condemned the measure.
+Aaron Reichlin-Melnick, policy counsel for the American Immigration Council, said it was much more far-reaching than Trump’s previous attempts to curb asylum and “would lead to the denial of virtually every claim except a lucky few.”

+“The proposed changes would represent the end of the asylum system as we know it,” he said.

-Details will be published in the Federal Register with time for public comment before they take effect.
+Details are expected to be published in the Federal Register on Monday with 30 days for public comment before they take effect.
 Lawsuits may delay or derail the effort.

-The administration effectively put asylum out of reach for many people at the Canadian and Mexican borders in March under a 1944 public health law aimed at preventing spread of the coronavirus.
-The move, intended to be temporary, allowed the government to immediately expel people from Mexico and Central America to Mexico before they make an asylum claim.
+The administration effectively put asylum out of reach for many people at the Canadian and Mexican borders in March under a 1944 public health law aimed at preventing spread of the coronavirus, but that move is described as temporary.
+It allows the government to immediately expel people from Mexico and Central America to Mexico without claiming asylum, usually within two hours.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.